 The Limited trim level is even more luxury-oriented than the Long Horn, and it is powered by the 5.7-L V8 engine.
 This engine serves up a hefty 395 hp and 410 lb-ft of torque and comes with or without eTorque.
 The 12-inch touchscreen display becomes standard, as do a four-corner air suspension (which lowers or raises the truck's ride height), a wireless charging pad, bucket seats adorned in premium leather upholstery, power-deployable running boards, and blind spot monitoring with rear cross-traffic alert.

-Compare the 2021 Ram 1500 Limited vs TRX Trim Level. - What is the Difference?
+Compare the 2021 Ram 1500 Limited vs TRX Trims.
+What is the difference?

 The new TRX trim level slates at the top of the line now and offers much of what you will find on the Limited trim.
 However, it is absolutely meant for off-roading.
 It is only available with AWD and a massively powerful 6.2-L V8 engine that gets a power output of 702 hp and 650 lb-ft of torque.
 The mechanical specs are through-the-roof too, starting with the Bilstein adaptive dampers that come with remote reservoirs.
 The TRX also has a 2-inch suspension lift, huge 35-inch all-terrain tires, a Dana 60 solid rear axle, upgraded brakes, an electronic locking differential, and five underbody skid plates.
 From the 12-inch touchscreen, you can access real-time performance data and launch control.